-

 What should I do if I arrive at the classroom and all seats are taken?

 You may watch the lecture live on your computer or in one of the university labs.
-A link is available for the live lecture in your Blackboard course or, once the recorded version is loaded to Blackboard, you may watch the lecture at your convenience.
+A link is available for the live lecture in your Canvas course or, once the recorded version is loaded to Canvas, you may watch the lecture at your convenience.
+Login to Canvas and click on MediaSite Catalog tab then select the desired lecture to watch.

 -

-When will the recorded lecture be available for viewing on Blackboard?
+When will the recorded lecture be available for viewing on Canvas?

-The lecture is usually uploaded within 24 hours and remains accessible for the entire semester.
+The lecture is usually uploaded to Canvas under the MediaSite Catalog within a few hours and remains accessible 24 hours a day for the entire semester.

 -